 Every year we choose one book and encourage the whole school community to read and discuss it.
 Everyone who reads the book receives a customised pin badge.
-Our Big Read for 2023 is When the World was Ours by Liz Kessler and a new Big Read will be announced soon for 2024.
+Our Big Read for 2024 is Twitch by M G Leonard and a new Big Read will be announced soon for 2025.